Industrial Manufacturing

 When you're selling to other businesses, who you block from seeing your ads matters just as much as who you target.
 Broad keywords feel like they'll bring in more leads, but they mostly bring in the wrong people.
 Tighter targeting with a strong list of negative keywords costs less and works better.
 Every time.

-If you want, I'll take a look and tell you where the leaks usually are.
+I can take a quick look at your account and tell you where the biggest leaks usually are.

 Call (502) 305-4043